nationalarchives/tdr-e2e-tests/README.md

 6. Ensure that:
   * Using AWS credentials that allow access to the TDR environment that tests are being run against
   * can access the TDR environment that tests are being run against via IP address

+### Running tests on MAC OS

+Mac OS has the Firefox binary in a different location to Linux.

+Test configuration default is set to the Linux OS location.

+If running the e2e tests on a Mac using Firefox set the additional the following environment variable:
+  * `$ export FIREFOX_BINARY_LOCATION=/Applications/Firefox.app/Contents/MacOS/firefox-bin`

 ### Run the tests from the command line